triploit/Kalzit/docs/library/third.md

 # third
-## argumentList
-_x
 ## comment

-Gives the third element of an array
+Gives the third element of an array.